hoffstadt/DearPyGui/docs/source/index.rst

 First Steps
 -----------

-If you're ready to start using Dear PyGui visit the :doc:`first-run`
+If you're ready to start using Dear PyGui visit the :doc:`tutorials/first-steps` in tutorials.

-The Tutorials will provide a great overview and stepping stone into the library.
-However use the API reference for the most detailed documentation on any specific topic.
+The :doc:`Tutorials <tutorials/first-steps>` will provide a great overview and links to each topic in the API Reference for more detailed reading.

+However use the API reference
+for the most detailed documentation on any specific topic.

 .. toctree::